mprice36/NIEM.github.io/reference/concepts/type/simple/list/index.md

 ### Schema example

-The following example shows the declarations of:
+The following example shows the declarations of

-- a simple list type
+- a simple list type,
-- a complex type with simple content based on the simple list type
+- a complex type with simple content based on the simple list type, and
-- an element with the complex type
+- an element with the complex type.

 ```xml
 <xs:simpleType name="DecimalListSimpleType">